3cky/fancontrol/README.md

 ## Firmware uploading

-Make sure fuses are configured for clocking from internal 8 MHz RC-oscillator with prescaler disabled (`CKDIV8` fuse should be set to **NO**).
+Make sure fuses are configured for clocking from internal 8 MHz RC-oscillator.

 ## Contacts